zozofawn/discord-themes/README.md

-# ZozoFawn's Custom Discord Themes
+# ZozoFawn's Custom Discord Themes (Patched for 12/16/2025)
 ### Introduction:
 Here is a collection of themes I wrote to improve your Discord experience by removing intrusive customization elements.
 These themes are designed to give you a cleaner, more vanilla look while not breaking the functionality of Discord.
 ### Available Themes: